VivekPorush/Comparator/README.md

 	- This particular version is specified for LTSpice/HSPICE.
 	- Max threads are limited to 4 in LTSPice, thus limiting performance & extended simulation times.
-	- Includes simple comparator analysis.
+	- This file however is a simple comparator analysis and does not require much processing.

 =============
 Introduction